illBeRoy/plant-cli/README.md

 - **express**: Express-only application which utilizes json as body parser

-- **react**: React application with typescript, jest, sass and axios
+- **react**: React application with typescript, jest and sass modules

 ## Extending `plant`